simkarwin/mimo_keras/README.md

 #  Custom Data-Generator for multiple-input multiple-output models in TF-keras
 Develop your own keras Data-Generator in TF-Keras to load and batch every data type with any format from a massive dataset in computers with limited main or GPU memory... mimo-keras is a package that enables feeding models with any format and any number of inputs and outputs.

-MIMO-keras — Never use keras imagedatagenerator to load data in batch have you ever used image_data_generator() or load_form_directory() to load batch data and feed your deep model in keras? mimo-keras makes data loader quite simple and straightforward even for multiple input/output models or data with formats that are not supported by default in keras.
+MIMO-keras — Never use keras ImageDataGenerator to load data in batch have you ever used ImageDataGenerator(), load_form_directory(), or load_from_dataframe() to load batch data and feed your deep model in keras? mimo-keras makes data loader quite simple and straightforward even for multiple input/output models or data with formats that are not supported by default in keras.

-## mimo-keras is like image_data_generator().load_from_directory(), but better:
+## mimo-keras is like ImageDataGenerator().load_from_directory(), but better:

 1. supports pandas, images and other formats in a generator without needing to define a new data generator for each input or output.
 2. It can load data in every format.